 Microsoft 365 subscribers can use Files Restore to undo all the actions that occurred on both files and folders within the last 30 days.

-You can subscribe to Office 365 now if you want to use Files Restore to restore your files.
+You can subscribe to Microsoft 365 now if you want to use Files Restore to restore your files.

 Restore files and folders from a cloud backup service

 If you subscribe to a third-party cloud backup service and you have a backup of your OneDrive files from before the incident occurred, you may be able to restore all your files at once.
 Refer to the documentation for your service for details.